Buckeye Brownies combine a moist chocolate brownie base, a creamy peanut butter filling, and chocolate ganache topping.

 Instructions

-• PEANUT BUTTER: In a large bowl, mix together melted butter, peanut butter, vanilla, salt, and powdered sugar until a thick dough forms.
-Drop this mixture in dollups over the cooled brownies and use the back of a spoon to gently coax and spread it into an even layer, pressing it to the very edges of the pan and fully sealing the brownies with this layer.
-(This will take some patience to ensure the peanut butter layer doesn't lift up the brownies!)
+• Peanut Butter Layer: In a large bowl, mix together melted butter, peanut butter, vanilla, salt, and powdered sugar until a thick dough forms.
+Drop this mixture in dollops over cooled brownies and use the back of a spoon to gently coax and spread it into an even layer, pressing it to the very edges of the pan to fully seal the brownies.
+(This will take some patience to ensure the peanut butter layer doesnโ€™t lift up the brownies!)
 Cover and place in the fridge until the ganache is ready.

-• SERVE: Cover bars and refrigerate for 3-6 hours or until the chocolate topping is firm.
-Using the parchment overhang, remove brownies from the pan and cut with a very sharp knife.
-To get clean cuts, run your knife under very hot water, dry, and then slice in quick fast cuts.
-Serve and enjoy!
-Return leftovers, covered tightly, to the fridge.
+• Serve: Cover bars and refrigerate 3โ€“6 hours or until the chocolate topping is firm.
+Using the parchment overhang, remove brownies from the pan and cut with a sharp knife.
+To get clean cuts, run your knife under hot water, dry, and slice in quick cuts.
 Let sit out at room temperature for about 30 minutes before enjoying!

 Video